dianaagustinaf/pandas-challenge/README.md

 In this assignment, I have created and manipulated Pandas DataFrames to analyze school scores and budgets data and showcase trends in school performance.

-I've been asked to analyze the district-wide standardized test results.
+You can find the analysis notebook [here](PyCitySchools/analysisPyCitySchools.ipynb).
 In [Resources](PyCitySchools/Resources) are the inicial datasets with every student's math and reading scores, as well as various information on the schools they attend.

 - - -